5 Ways to Earn Yield in Bitcoin DeFi

 Staking BTC on Layer 2 Protocols

-- Contribute to network security
+- Stake it to support the network

 Leveraging Automated Yield Aggregators